 I have … symptoms

-We are still work in progress (always is), if your symptom or your problem is not here, you can try the search.
+This page is still a work-in-progress (it always is).
+If your symptom or problem is not here, you can try the search.

-Or contact us to add it in.
+You can also contact us to add it in.
 There are always better websites out there like <this> and <this>.
-What we hope to achieve is to give you a more balanced view or so to speak the “Zenith” way of us dealing with it.
-Please contact us for feedback.
+What we hope to achieve is to give you a more balanced view or, so to speak, the “Zenith” way of us dealing with it.
+Please contact us if you have any feedback.

-Middle Ear Infections Are infections that are behind the ear drum.
+Middle Ear Infections These are infections that are behind the eardrum.
 The space behind the eardrum is supposed to be dry and all air.
-But sometimes infection or phelgm can reach this space via the Auditory tube (Eustachian tube) which connects to the back of the nose.
-Acute otitis media (AOM) Fast and furious and […]
+Sometimes, infection or phlegm can reach this space via the auditory tube (Eustachian tube), which link to the back of the nose.
+Acute Otitis Media (AOM) These are fast and furious […]

 Earwax is something familiar to all of us.
 Everyone has earwax for sure.
-The picture above is the dry earwax type (less common).
-While the one below is the wet earwax type (more common).
+The picture above shows the dry earwax type (less common), while the one below shows the wet earwax type (more common).
 Not all earwax needs removal.
-Reasons for earwax removal include: Pain in the ears Feeling of blocked ears Reduced hearing […]
+Reasons for earwax removal include: Pain in the ear Feeling of blocked ears Reduced hearing or […]

 Introduction Anger is a common emotion experienced by many of us.
-In fact it is hard to find someone who does not feel angry at all. <literature> Anger is frequently described as a fire and truly it works like one.
-Normal VS Abnormal Anger There are the features that suggest that your anger might need […]
+In fact, it is hard to find someone who does not feel angry at all.
+You might find yourself mad at a stranger, a loved one, or even yourself.
+You may also find your fury targeted at external events, like your flight being delayed. […]